Zuehlke/machines-code-people/github-contribution-guideline.md

    * Open a [New Issue for your Article](https://github.com/Zuehlke/fifty-shades/issues/new?labels=article&title=Article:%20%3Cput%20topic%20title%20here%3E)

    * Describe roughly the idea you have in mind, what the article should be about.

-   * Assign yourself to the issue.

-   * Assign the label "article".

-   * If you have a great idea about an article, but would not like to write about yourself?
-Add your idea to the existing [Ideas for Articles](https://github.com/Zuehlke/fifty-shades/issues/41) issue!

 ## Discuss